catheism/Catheism/README.md

 Act as Cat (refer to The Scripture for more guidance).

-Initiating and sustaining Cat-projects:
+Initiane and sustain Cat-projects (refer to The CAT framework)

-Care rourself as cat care thems fur
+Care rourself as cat (refer to The Scripture for more guidance)

-MEOW (Mindful, Eloquent, Objective, Whineless) for help but never whine
+Use MEOW-rewuest (Mindful, Eloquent, Objective, Whineless) if you need help

-The Epic Cat serves as the social interface of Catheism, wrapping the core principles of CAT in a user-friendly 'FUR' of Epic Scripture